ProteGO-Safe/specs/README-ENG.md

 These data are stored only on the devices of the Application users and are not sent to any central server, which is ensured by the Exposure Notification API developed by the Google and Apple consortium.
 The application deletes the data collected on the device after 14 days from the date they were saved in the Application or at any time at the user’s request (appropriate option in the settings).

-In the next version of the application (4.1) the functionalities related to COVID-19 prevention will be extended.
+In the next version of the application (post 4.2.X) the functionalities related to COVID-19 prevention will be extended.

 At the moment, since the beginning of the epidemic regardless of whether they’re using the app or not, each person diagnosed with COVID-19 disease is informed by phone about the test result by an authorized representative of the health authority.
 Soon, this authorized representative of the health authority, after informing about the positive result of the COVID-19 test, will also ask if the sick person has the ProteGO Safe application installed and wants to warn other people who were in its environment following the parameters set by GIS.
 If so, an authorized representative of the health authority proposes to the application’s user to send their Diagnosed Keys history (only the infected person - without the history of devices encountered) from the last 14 days (maximum) to the server from which the data will be sent further to the devices of the end-users of the application.